ayshajaved/Google-Solution-Challenge-2025/GoogleSolutionChallenge2025.md

 - **One Entry Per Person**: You cannot submit both solo and as part of a team—choose one entry per year.

 ### GDSC Membership Requirement
-- **Mandatory**: At least one team member must be part of a GDSC by the submission deadline.
+- **Mandatory**: At least one team member must be part of a GDGoC by the submission deadline(30 April)
-- **How to Join**: Sign up via [goo.gle/solutionchallenge](https://goo.gle/solutionchallenge) or connect with a nearby GDSC (e.g., COMSATS Lahore, NUST Islamabad).
+- **How to Join**: Sign up via [goo.gle/solutionchallenge](https://goo.gle/solutionchallenge) or connect with a nearby GDGoC (e.g., COMSATS Lahore, NUST Islamabad).
-- **GDG vs. GDSC**: GDG is for professionals; GDSC is student-focused—this requires GDSC affiliation.
+- **GDG vs. GDSC**: GDG is for professionals; GDGoC is student-focused—this requires GDSC affiliation.

 ### Judging Criteria
 - **Evaluation**: Projects are scored on: